-The Access Learning pilot project focuses on three main components:
+The Access Learning pilot project (2013-15) focused on three main components:

 - Providing educators with support and resources on instructional strategies that incorporate technology as a tool to engage students and promote collaboration and learning.

 - Building capacity while providing support for schools to deploy and manage technology.